BP: Stock

-BP stock is composed of original BP shares as well as shares acquired through mergers with Amoco in 1998 and the Atlantic Richfield Company (ARCO) in 2000.
 The company's shares are primarily traded on the London Stock Exchange, but also listed on the Frankfurt Stock Exchange in Germany.
 In the United States shares are traded in US$ on the New York Stock Exchange in the form of American depository shares (ADS).
 One ADS represents six ordinary shares.

-Following the United States Federal Trade Commission's approval of the BP-Amoco merger in 1998, Amoco's stock was removed from Standard & Poor's 500 and was merged with BP shares on the London Stock Exchange.
-The merger with Amoco resulted in a 40% increase in share price by April 1999.
-However, shares fell nearly 25% by early 2000, when the Federal Trade Commission expressed opposition to BP-Amoco's acquisition of ARCO.
-The acquisition was ultimately approved in April 2000 increasing stock value 57 cents over the previous year.
+Following the United States Federal Trade Commission's approval of the BP-Amoco merger in 1998, Amoco's stock was removed from the S&P 500 and was merged with BP shares on the London Stock Exchange.

-The Deepwater Horizon oil spill in April 2010 initiated a sharp decline in share prices, and BP's shares lost roughly 50% of their value in 50 days.
-BP's shares reached a low of $26.97 per share on 25 June 2010.
-Shares reached a post-spill high of $49.50 in early 2011.

-On 22 March 2013, BP announced an $8 billion share repurchase.
-The buyback decision followed closure of the TNK-BP deal and it has to offset the dilution to earnings per share following the loss of dividends from TNK-BP.
-The buyback was also seen as a way to invest excess cash from the TNK-BP deal.